 - Beauty Salon (hairdresser and barber services, massages)

 - One elevator (passenger lift) and two staircases connect all decks.

-Onboard entertainment programming includes games, traditional tea ceremonies (with pies), themed parties ( folk shows, dancing evenings), daily live mussic performances (grand piano and concerts), Russian language lessons, dancing and singing classes, blini (pancake) and vodka tasting, lectures.
-Dining Room's menu also features local food specialties (based on the itinerary's regions and ports).
+Onboard entertainment programming includes games, traditional tea ceremonies (with pies), themed parties ( folk shows, dancing evenings), daily live music performances (grand piano and concerts), Russian language lessons, dancing and singing classes, blini (pancake) and vodka tasting, lectures.
+Dining Room's menu also features local food specialities (based on the itinerary's regions and ports).